Common Frequently Asked Questions

 6. Who can I turn to for questions and help?

 At Carleton, we have Residence Life Staff in every building who are available to assist you in any way.
 We also have Residence Counsellors who are available to all residence students.
 They are located in 131 Renfrew House and have drop-in times every day.

 7. Is there parking for students/visitors on campus?

 Residence students can purchase a permit to park in Parking Lot 6.
 Guests can also park in the visitor’s parking of Lot 6.

-Also, each residence student has their own mailbox number in which they can be sent mail.
+Each residence student has their own mailbox number in which they can be sent mail.
 Your mailing address is: